e271828e/Flight.jl/docs/notes/design/framework_spec.md

 stage —
 plus control access (observe running, request shutdown; `should_abort` stays a per-attachment flag).
-Input-only and output-only devices are degenerate uses, not framework kinds; a bidirectional network peer is *one* device with one socket and one lifecycle, not two framework devices sharing state.
+Input-only and output-only devices are degenerate uses, not framework classes; a bidirectional network peer is *one* device with one socket and one lifecycle, not two framework devices sharing state.
 The GUI is an ordinary device — the paradigm one, using every capability — with exactly two genuine peculiarities, neither taxonomic: main-thread affinity (a launch concern) and read-modify-write